Analysis of Variance

 df.between

-## [1] 2
+## [1] 1

 df.within

-## [1] 29
+## [1] 231

-As a check that we did our calculations correctly, let’s make sure that \(SS_{total} = SS_{between}+SS_{within}\) and that \(DF_{total} = DF_{between} + DF_{within}\):
+As a check that we did our calculations correctly, let’s make sure that \(SS_{total} = SS_{between}+SS_{within}\) and that \(DF_{total} = DF_{between} + DF_{within}\).
+We use all.equal for the first test because of potential imprecision in the numbers.

 ## [1] TRUE

-== df.between + df.within df.total
+df.total == df.between + df.within

 ## [1] TRUE